How long have you been in business?

 I got a quote to use blueskin, is it the right application for my wall?

 Blueskin is a great product that is used throughout the commercial and residential construction industry.
 We use Blueskin WP 200 on very smooth or perfect concrete walls.
 It can also be used as an underground waterproofing membrane.

 That being said there are better solutions offered by the same company.
 Since we usually never see a perfectly smooth serface a trowel or spray applied coating (ie. Aquablock 720-38 for example) provides a better application and adhesion to an irregular wall.

 What membranes do you use?

-Each membrane we use is from the Henry, or DMX company line of waterproofing products.
+The membrane Nusite uses is either from the Henry, or DMX company line of waterproofing products.
 The most common product we apply is Aquablock series membranes, DMX weeping tiles, and DMX drain boards.
 We have no vested interest in the materials we use so we source the best products we can to use on your home.

 Did you know the City of Toronto Offers a Basement Flooding Protection Subsidy

 The City offers owners of single-family, duplex and triplex residential homes a subsidy of up to $3,400 per property to install flood protection devices.
 Eligible work includes:

 Severance and capping of a home’s storm sewer or external weeping tile connection.

 Disconnecting the downspouts from your property’s eavestrough system is not eligible for a subsidy.